ZephyrCloudIO/zephyr-documentation/docs/how-to/dependency-mgmt.md

 # Dependency Management (Beta)

 :::danger
-This features is in beta and may change in future releases.
+This feature is in beta and may change in future releases.
 :::

 A key initial design goal for Zephyr Cloud was to enable incremental adoption.
 Upon installing the Zephyr package, it operates in an "observe only" mode.
 This means it starts to build a graph of your federated applications without requiring changes to your CI/CD pipeline or extensive configuration efforts.